toyokazu/fluent-plugin-mqtt-io/README.md

 - **retry_inc_ratio**: An increase ratio of retry interval per connection failure (default 2 (double)).
 It may be better to set the value to 1 in a mobile environment for eager reconnection.
 - **max_retry_interval**: Maximum value of retry interval (default 300)
 - **max_retry_freq**: Threshold of retry frequency described by a number of retries per minutes.
 This option is provided for detecting failure via proxy services, e.g. ssh port forwarding.
 When the thresold is exceeded, MqttProxy::ExceedRetryFrequencyThresholdException is raised and the fluentd will be restarted.
 So, it is enough to be specified once for a MQTT server at a source/match directive in your configuration (default 10)
+- **max_ha_connect_retries**: Maximum value of retries while using ha_hosts option.
+This option is provided to cycle between the hosts in a round robin fashion.
+When the value is exceeded, MqttProxy::ExceedConnectRetryException is raised and the fluentd will be restarted.
+So, it is enough to be specified once for a MQTT server at a source/match directive in your configuration (default 10).

 Input Plugin supports @label directive.